 7. Melville Lighthouse

 Erected along the southern place of Balabac Island in Palawan, the 120-year old Melville Lighthouse is certainly one of the best difficult to reach in the archipelago.
 Starting from a small beachside community of people belonging to the Molbog tribe, and after a 30-minute hike, you’ll usual foot on the old beacon.
 Its construction began in 1818, and when it was finished 74 years late in 1892, its 90-foot tall granite tower has since become among the tallest in the country.
 The Spanish lighthouse no extended functions, giving way to the construction of a white modern solar-powered one as a replacement.
+Because of its remoteness, the lighthouse is one of the hardest to reach Spanish lighthouse in the country.
+They say it is the most beautiful, the grand dame of all the lonely sentinels of the Philippines seas.

 8. Capul Lighthouse